shince455/First/README.md

 - Year-over-Year comparison and percentage growth
 - Top 5 performing products and customers by revenue
 - Region-wise breakdown using interactive maps
-- Monthly trend analysis using line and bar charts
+- Monthly trend analysis using line chart

 ---